gianni-rosato/aviator/README.md

 ## Roadmap & Limitations

 Currently, Aviator cannot handle:
-- Video streams with subtitles encoded to .webm
+- Video streams with subtitles encoding to .webm

 These are considered bugs, and we are working on fixing them ASAP.
 In the meantime, we'd prefer you choose the .mkv container if you are having trouble with subtitles.

 In the future, we would like to:
-- Add a progress bar
-- Add maximize & minimize buttons in the header bar
-- Add a "Stop Encode," button
 - Add a queue, potentially
+- Add an option to copy your audio without reencoding (that disables WebM output)
 - Revamp outputting a file
-- Revamp the About page

 Let us know if you have any issues in our Issues section.
 Thank you for using Aviator!